ONE. Characteristics of the package trip

 TWELVE.
 Travellers’ right of withdrawal

 1.Travellers are entitled to terminate the contracted trip at any time before the departure.
-However, they will be required to pay a termination fee based on the length of time remaining before the departure, shown as follows:
+However, they will be required to pay a termination fee based on the length of time remaining before the departure, shown on point FOUR.

 2.In all cases, travellers shall pay the processing and cancellation fees arising from the withdrawal.